Compressed Flash Fiction

 Tom replied, “I oughta.
 It’s nippy today.”

-Andy leaned forward, gathered his strength, and cast his baited hook as far into the lake as he could.
+Andy leaned forward, gathered his strength, and cast his line as far as he could.

 “How’s Linda?” asked Andy.